F5 DNS Cloud Service Frequently Asked Questions¶

 Q: How would I perform DNS queries for the zone I am configuring in F5 Cloud Services?
 Are the name servers documented publicly?¶

 Yes.
-You can query against the anycast addresses that are returned when you create a new zone, and you can find them in the details of a zone as shown below in the user interface:
+You can query against the anycast addresses that are returned when you create a new zone, and you can find them in the details of a zone as shown below in the portal:

 If you are using the API, the name servers are returned upon creation a new zone.
 You can see an example of this in the API Guidelines